When implementing a successful social media marketing strategy for your practice, you must first

 By Amber Turner On Feb 11, 2021 .
 0 Comments

-If you’re reading this, that means you made it through the tumultuous and transformative year of 2020.
+If you’re reading this, that means you made it through the tumultuous and transformative 2020.
 We’re happy to join you!

 We all know 2020 was a year like no other and caused a lot of uncertainty for businesses.
 However, Facebook has continued to provide community support and digital marketing opportunities for entrepreneurs to boost their marketing efforts.